gcallah/BookReviews/morrison.md

 who have argued that religion does not "defy logic and rationality"?

 And what about the members of the Cunliffe Committee themselves?
-They justified to return to gold based on the fact that "the adoption of a currency not convertible at will into gold... is likely in practice to lead to over-issue and to destroy the measure of exchangeable value and cause a general rise in all prices and an adverse movement in the foreign exchanges" (quoted on 42).
+They justified a return to gold based on the fact that "the adoption of a currency not convertible at will into gold... is likely in practice to lead to over-issue and to destroy the measure of exchangeable value and cause a general rise in all prices and an adverse movement in the foreign exchanges" (quoted on 42).
 While